ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/user.md

 ## GRANTEES Clause{#grantees}

 Specifies users or roles which are allowed to receive [grants](../../../sql-reference/statements/grant.md) from this user on the condition this user has also all required access granted with grant option.
-Values of the `GRANTEES` clause:
+Options of the `GRANTEES` clause:

 -   `user` — Specifies user which is allowed to receive grants from this user.
 -   `role` — Specifies role which is allowed to receive grants from this user.